EmersonPinheiro/BankingApp/README.md

 ## :hammer_and_wrench: Steps to reproduce

-With a connected Android device or Android emulator and a working React Native environment:
+With a connected Android device or Android emulator and a working React Native environment, use the following commands in the terminal:

 ```
 $ git clone https://github.com/EmersonPinheiro/BankingApp.git